Santos Laguna: Promotion to Primera Division

-In 1988 Santos Laguna purchased the Puebla Angels, giving them Cristian Saavedra, Wilson Graniolatti, Martin Zuniga and Miguel Herrera and a record of three wins, four draws and one loss.
-Lucas Ochoa scored the club's first First Division goal and the Warriors, led by Carlos Ortiz, avoided relegation with Herrera's two goals paving the way for a 3–1 defeat of Atletico in Potosino.
+In 1988, Santos Laguna purchased the Ángeles de Puebla franchise and relocated it to Torreón, Coahuila, giving them Christian Saavedra, Wilson Graniolatti, Martín Zúñiga and Miguel Herrera and a record of three wins, four draws and one loss.
+Lucas Ochoa scored the club's first Primera División goal and the Warriors, led by Carlos Ortiz, avoided relegation with Herrera's two goals paving the way for a 3–1 defeat of Atlético Potosino.

-In 1991, Grupo Modelo became majority owner of the club and Ramon Ramirez made his First Division debut with a goal against Club Deportivo Guadalajara.
-Late the following year, club president Armando Navarro Gascón and his wife were killed in an automobile accident.
+In 1991, Grupo Modelo became majority owner of the club and Ramon Ramirez made his Primera División debut with a goal against Club Deportivo Guadalajara.
+Later, the following year, club president Armando Navarro Gascón and his wife died in a car accident.

-President Alberto Canedo and Chilean coach Pedro García arrived in 1993.
-Grupo Modelo made a strong investment in reinforcements, Antonio "El Turco" Apud, Daniel Guzmán, Olaf Heredia, Diego Silva, Héctor Adomaitis and Richard Zambrano who joined players coming from Second Division such as José Guadalupe Rubio and Pedro Muñoz.
-The 1993–94 season saw the team for the first time qualify for the playoffs in the First Division and managed to reach the final coinciding with their tenth anniversary of founding, though lost in overtime in the second leg of the final against Club Deportivo Estudiantes Tecos who were coached by Victor Manuel Vucetich.
+President Alberto Cañedo and Chilean coach Pedro García arrived in 1993.
+Grupo Modelo made a strong investment in reinforcements, Antonio "El Turco" Apud, Daniel Guzmán, Olaf Heredia, Diego Silva, Héctor Adomaitis and Richard Zambrano who joined players coming from the Segunda División such as José Guadalupe Rubio and Pedro Muñoz.
+The 1993–94 season saw the team for the first time qualify for the playoffs in the Primera División and managed to reach the final coinciding with their tenth anniversary of founding, though lost in overtime in the second leg of the final against Club Deportivo Estudiantes Tecos who were coached by Victor Manuel Vucetich.

-In 1994, key player Ramón Ramírez left for Guadalajara but Santos qualified for the playoffs a second time.
-Los Guerreros participated in the 1995 CONCACAF Champions Cup, and were eliminated in the first round by Deportivo FAS of El Salvador.
+In 1994, key player Ramón Ramírez left for Guadalajara, but Santos qualified for the playoffs a second time.
+The Warriors participated in the 1995 CONCACAF Champions Cup, and were eliminated in the first round by Deportivo FAS of El Salvador.
 Argentine Mauro Camoranesi played 13 games with Santos, scoring one goal before returning to Uruguay.
 Other notable players that season and the following one were Gabriel Caballero, Francisco Gabriel de Anda and Miguel España.

-Chilean Cristian Montecinos reached the third league during the 1996 regular season, and Santos Laguna won their first First División title with new player Jared Borghetti.
+Chilean Cristian Montecinos reached the third league during the 1996 regular season, and Santos Laguna won their first Primera División title with new player Jared Borghetti.
 In the Verano 1997 tournament, Santos Laguna was eliminated by Guadalajara 5–0 in the Estadio Jalisco.
-Santos Laguna played poorly in the Invierno 1997 tournament, winning three games out of 17 and tied for last in the standings with Pumas UNAM and UAG Tecos.
+Santos Laguna played poorly in the Invierno 1997 tournament, winning three games out of 17 and tied for last in the standings with Pumas UNAM and Tecos de la U.A.G.
 In 1998 the club reached one of the two qualifying finals for the Copa Libertadores, which was played on September 9 in Los Angeles.